-Why: Because traditional Christianity is not working in many people’s lives.
+Why: Because the Christianity many people are exposed to today is not working in their lives.
 Many of us feel deflated, defeated and depleted.

-How: By becoming “intentional” in our living instead of “reactive” to our circumstances.
+How: We need to learn how to become “intentional” in our living instead of “reactive” to our circumstances.

 What: By establishing spiritual priorities that allow God to work through you and in you instead of in spite of you.
 (Matthew 6:33)